shilpakumari10/shilpakumari10/README.md

 - 🔭 I’m currently working on [Full Stack Development]
-- 🌱 I’m currently learning more about React.js
+- 🌱 I’m currently learning more about Node.js
-- 🤔 I’m looking for working in a product Based company
+- 🤔 I’m looking for working in a product Based company.
 - 💬 Ask me about Java or any tech related stuff.
 - 📫 How to reach me: [https://www.linkedin.com/in/shilpapandey08/]
 - 😄 Pronouns: She/Her